breuerfelix/breuerfelix.github.io/_posts/24-04-13-disable-testcontainers-ci.md

 }
 ```

-In the last step use the resolver and configuration in our test case:
+In the last step, use the resolver and configuration in your test case:
 ```kotlin
 @SpringBootTest
 @ActiveProfiles(resolver = ProfileResolver::class)